-Taxes get a lot of attention as eating into our hard-earned paycheck and revenue, but many small business owners overlook how fees and the cost of doing business can quickly add up and eat into their profits.
-If at the end of each month, you’re always wondering “Where did all the money go?” — evaluate this list of banking, payment processing, late fees, and other general financial transactions for hidden costs to running your business.
+At at the end of every month, are you always wondering “Where did all the cash go?”
+Taxes and credit card processing fees get a lot of attention as eating into our profit, but many small business owners overlook how other fees and the cost of doing business can quickly add up and eat into their profits.
+If at the end of the month, you’re not sure why you don’t have as much money leftover in the bank — keep reading to learn about the overlooked, hidden costs to running your business.

 Seven Hidden Costs to Running a Business